14-11-2003, 23:44 | #1 |

 Quote:

+BSD has support for Linux binaries, and yes (I believe) most Linux code will compile under BSD with little problem.
 I'm only just starting to look at BSD so I don't know for sure though, but I think Linux & Windows are the only important OS's that we need to worry about (MacOS is based on BSD so if Linux is supported pretty much every other OS should be an easy port anyway).
+Not completely relevant, but if you haven't seen it Cygwin is an excellent environment that would allow the same build system and tools (eg Perl, a personal favourite) to be used.
+Obviously the main code should be built on Windows with MVC (not gcc) for best performance though.

 Quote: